silexphp/Silex/doc/extensions/doctrine.rst

-DoctrineOrmExtension
+DoctrineExtension
 ================

-The *DoctrineOrmExtension* provides a default `Doctrine2 <http://www.doctrine-project.org>`_ DBAL Connection and an EntityManager.
+The *DoctrineExtension* provides a default `Doctrine2 <http://www.doctrine-project.org>`_ DBAL Connection and an EntityManager.

 Parameters
 ----------